Logetcrea/from-letter-to-picture/README.md

 	centered in the non-filled rectangle with the same width, but only the half height
-	- if you're either happy or unhappy, draw two filled triangle starting each in an empty edge of the non-filled rectangle to the filled rectangle in 45° and than to closest side of the non-filled rectangle
+	- if you're either happy or unhappy, draw two filled triangle starting each in an empty edge of the non-filled rectangle to the filled rectangle in 45° and then to closest side of the non-filled rectangle
 	- write a letter above these forms, but draw instead of the date a darkgreen filled rectangle, instead of the addressee a lightblue non-filled rectangle, instead of the sender a darkblue non-filled rectangle,